Ewelina-EN/dance-studio/README.md

 - HTML5 and CSS3 for structuring and styling the website.
 - JavaScript for interactive elements and functionality.
 - Django as the web framework for handling server-side logic.
-- SQLite for the database.
 - FontAwesome for icons.

 ## Project Structure

-The project is divided into several applications, each responsible for a different part of the website.
+The project is divided into several parts, each responsible for a different section of the website.
 Here is a list of the main applications:

 - `website`: Contains the main views and templates for the website.
 - `contact`: Handles the school's contact data.